check-spelling/hugegraph/APACHE_PROPOSAL.md

 #### Relationship with Titan/Janus Graph

 In the early stage of the project, we referred to the storage structure of Titan/Janus Graph, some folks thought that HugeGraph was forked from Titan/Janus.
 In fact, HugeGraph is not based on these projects.
 HugeGraph is developed completely from scratch and in the process it addressed many new challenges.
-Certainly, the project was inspired by Titan/Janus and we are really gratitious for such inspirations.
+Certainly, the project was inspired by Titan/Janus and we are really gratuitous for such inspirations.

 ### Orphaned products